Leopoldo Acosta

 Leopoldo Acosta (born June 27, 1962) is a retired male track and field athlete from Ecuador who competed in the middle distance running events during his career.
-He represented his native South American country at the 1984 Summer Olympics in Los Angeles, California.
+He represented his native South American country at the 1984 Summer Olympics in Los Angeles.
 Acosta set his personal best (1:51.44) in the men's 800 metres on December 12, 1986 in Santiago de Chile.